soumen-gorai/Project-Virtual-Classroom/README.md

 ---

-🎓 Student Dashboard Flow
+## 🎓 Student Dashboard Flow
 The student dashboard is the learning hub for every enrolled student.
 Here is the complete step-by-step flow:

 Step 1 — Login

-Student goes to the login page, enters email, password, and selects role "Student" Backend checks the email and password, matches the role from MongoDB If valid, a JWT token is generated and stored in localStorage Student is redirected to student-dashboard.html
+.Student goes to the login page, enters email, password, and selects role "Student"

+.Backend checks the email and password, matches the role from MongoDB

+.If valid, a JWT token is generated and stored in localStorage

+.Student is redirected to student-dashboard.html

 Step 2 — Dashboard Overview (Stats)

-On page load, frontend sends API calls to backend with the JWT token 4 stat boxes are loaded: Enrolled Courses, Attendance Rate, Pending Assignments, Average Grade Pending assignments count is calculated by checking if a submission exists for each assignment Step 3 — Upcoming Classes
+.On page load, frontend sends API calls to backend with the JWT token

+.4 stat boxes are loaded: Enrolled Courses, Attendance Rate, Pending Assignments, Average Grade Pending assignments count is calculated by checking if a submission exists for each assignment

+Step 3 — Upcoming Classes

-Frontend polls the backend every 5 seconds for class data If teacher has started a meeting (meetingLink exists in database), a "Join" button appears automatically — no page refresh needed
+.Frontend polls the backend every 5 seconds for class data

+.If teacher has started a meeting (meetingLink exists in database), a "Join" button appears automatically — no page refresh needed

-If class is scheduled but teacher hasn't started, it shows "Waiting for teacher" (gray, disabled) If meeting has ended, it shows "Class Completed" (green, disabled) Step 4 — Assignments
+.If class is scheduled but teacher hasn't started, it shows "Waiting for teacher" (gray, disabled)

+.If meeting has ended, it shows "Class Completed" (green, disabled)

+Step 4 — Assignments

-"Pending" tab: Shows assignments that have no submission in database "Completed" tab: Shows assignments where a submission record exists Student clicks "Submit" → file upload modal opens → file sent to backend → submission saved Pending count updates automatically after submission Step 5 — Grades
+"Pending" tab: Shows assignments that have no submission in database

+"Completed" tab: Shows assignments where a submission record exists

+Student clicks "Submit" → file upload modal opens → file sent to backend → submission saved

+Pending count updates automatically after submission

+Step 5 — Grades

-Student enters semester CGPA values (0–10 scale) in input boxes Backend calculates overall GPA as average of all filled semesters Chart.js draws an animated line graph showing CGPA trend A predicted next semester CGPA is shown (dashed purple line) using linear regression Step 6 — Resources
+.Student enters semester CGPA values (0–10 scale) in input boxes

+.Backend calculates overall GPA as average of all filled semesters

+.Chart.js draws an animated line graph showing CGPA trend

+.A predicted next semester CGPA is shown (dashed purple line) using linear regression

+Step 6 — Resources

-Teacher-uploaded files appear here
+.Teacher-uploaded files appear here

-PDFs open with PDF.js (full page viewer), Word files with Mammoth.js, Excel with SheetJS Student can also download any file
+.PDFs open with PDF.js (full page viewer), Word files with Mammoth.js, Excel with SheetJS

+.Student can also download any file

 Step 7 — Messages

-Student sees inbox messages from teachers, HODs, and the system Can reply to messages
+.Student sees inbox messages from teachers, HODs, and the system

+.Can reply to messages

-Meeting notifications also arrive here when teacher starts a class Step 8 — Attendance
+.Meeting notifications also arrive here when teacher starts a class

+Step 8 — Attendance

-Shows overall attendance percentage
+.Shows overall attendance percentage

 Per-class breakdown with status (Excellent / Good / Needs Improvement)
 ---

-👨‍🏫 Teacher Dashboard Flow
+## 👨‍🏫 Teacher Dashboard Flow

 The teacher dashboard gives faculty full control over classes, students, assignments, and resources.